-Disposal Of Plastics Or Garbage
+Disposal of Plastics or Garbage

 The MARPOL ANNEX V is the Act to prevent pollution from ships and other vessels.
 Federal regulations prohibit the discharge of plastic garbage anywhere in the marine environment.
-Plastic includes but is not limited to: synthetic fishing nets, ropes, lines, straws, six pack holders, styrofoam cups, lids, bottles, buckets, and plastic bags.
+Plastic includes, but is not limited to: synthetic fishing nets, ropes, lines, straws, six pack holders, styrofoam cups and lids, bottles, buckets and plastic bags.
 These regulations also restrict the disposal of other types of garbage within specified boundaries from shore.
-The following plaque will help you determine the specific distances offshore that certain garbage is permitted.
+Any vessel 26 feet and over must display the placard below or a similar version which details the regulations.
+The placard must be at least 4" x 9" and should be available from your dealer.